 Adjusting your process and using products designed to support the season will give you fantastic looking skin and will protect you from sun damage.

-When it’s time to pull out your shorts and tank tops, it’s also time to begin a new exfoliating and moisturizing routine, one that puts more attention on your exposed arms and legs.
+When it’s time to pull out your shorts and tank tops, it’s also time to begin a new exfoliating and moisturizing routine.
+The Age-Defying Retinol Moisturizer is a perfect way to enhance your face care routine, but you’ll also need an oil that puts more attention on your exposed arms and legs.
 It’s also time to get serious about sun protection.
 Try a few sunscreens with an SPF over 30, until you find one you like.
 Getting one you like is key because you’re going to need to use it daily, and you’ll typically have to reapply it more than once for long days in the sun.